LeLaboDuGame/SimplePyAI/README.md

 I present you my project of neural network !
 Just for the credit : LeLaboDuGame on Twitch -> https://twitch.tv/LeLaboDuGame You can use this library on all your project !
+### Now it's possible to choose an activation function, to do that you can refer at the "sigmoid" function and the "derivation_sigmoid" function

 **The model use the sigmoïde activation function.**